Modular forms and K3 surfaces: The remaining discriminants

 It has a section $P$ of height $\hat h(P)=41/8$ and $x$-coordinate

 where

 The transcendental lattice is $T(X)=[38,3,38]$ with discriminant $d=-1435$. \end{Example}

 The four remaining discriminants require more work for two reasons.
 For three of them ($-1012, -3003, -3315$), the discriminant has two large prime factors.
-Hence representing one of them by a singular fiber of an elliptic fibration would be too restrictive for the other singular fibers in a one-dimensional family.
+Hence representing one of them by a singular fiber of an elliptic fibration would be too much a restriction on the other singular fibers in a one-dimensional family.
 Instead, we use two-dimensional families to find singular K3 surfaces over $\Q$ with these discriminants.
-This approach will be sketched in the next subsection.
+This approach will be sketched in \ref{ss:2}.